hakanilter/elastic-tools/README.md

 # Elastic Tools

-Elastic Tools is an Apache Spark based command line tools designed to help scalable backup and restore support for ElasticSearch.
+Elastic Tools is an Apache Spark based command line tools designed to help scalable export / import support for ElasticSearch.

 It supports different storage types like File System, HDFS, AWS S3, Azure Blob Storage and storage formats like Parquet, JSON and CSV.